Common Vulnerability Scoring System: Criticism of Version 2

 Several vendors and organizations expressed dissatisfaction with CVSSv2.

 Risk Based Security, which manages the Open Source Vulnerability Database, and the Open Security Foundation jointly published a public letter to FIRST regarding the shortcomings and failures of CVSSv2.
-The authors cited a lack of granularity in several metrics, which results in CVSS vectors and scores that do not properly distinguish vulnerabilities of different type and risk profiles.
+The authors found a lack of granularity in several metrics, which results in CVSS vectors and scores that do not distinguish vulnerabilities of different type and risk profiles.
 The CVSS scoring system was also noted as requiring too much knowledge of the exact impact of the vulnerability.

 Oracle introduced the new metric value of "Partial+" for Confidentiality, Integrity, and Availability, to fill perceived gaps in the description between Partial and Complete in the official CVSS specifications.

 Version 3

-To address some of these criticisms, development of CVSS version 3 was started in 2012.
-The final specification was named CVSSv3.0 and released in June 2015.
-In addition to a Specification Document, a User Guide and Examples document were also released.
+To address some of these criticisms, development of CVSS version 3 started in 2012.
+CVSSv3.0 was released in June 2015 with a Specification Document, User Guide and Examples document.

 Several metrics were changed, added, and removed.
-The numerical formulas were updated to incorporate the new metrics while retaining the existing scoring range of 0-10.
+The numerical formulas were updated to incorporate new metrics while retaining the existing scoring range of 0-10.
 Textual severity ratings of None (0), Low (0.1-3.9), Medium (4.0-6.9), High (7.0-8.9), and Critical (9.0-10.0) were defined, similar to the categories NVD defined for CVSSv2 that were not part of that standard.